geoadmin/service-qrcode/README.md

 ## Docker

 The service is encapsulated in a Docker image.
 Images are pushed on the public [Dockerhub](https://hub.docker.com/r/swisstopo/service-qrcode/tags) registry.
-From each github PR that are merged into develop branch, one Docker image is built and pushed with the following tag:
+From each github PR that is merged into develop branch, one Docker image is built and pushed with the following tags:

+- `develop.latest`
-- develop.latest
+- `develop.CURRENT_VERSION-beta.INCREMENTAL_NUMBER`

-From each github PR that are merged into master, one Docker image is built an pushed with the following tag:
+From each github PR that is merged into master, one Docker image is built an pushed with the following tag:

-- master.GIT_HASH
+- `master.VERSION`

-Each images contains the following metadata:
+Each image contains the following metadata:

 - author
 - git.branch
 - git.hash
 - git.dirty
+- version

 These metadata can be seen directly on the dockerhub registry in the image layers or can be read with the following command